trapthy/harnessrepo/README.md

 # Welcome to your first Drone project!

 Feel free to leverage this project as your first Drone project.
-Can learn about the basics about [Drone](https://drone.io/) from the project site and the [project itself](https://github.com/drone/drone). hello
+Can learnew commit about the basics about [Drone](https://drone.io/) from the project site and the [project itself](https://github.com/drone/drone). hello